oasisprotocol/oasis-core/docs/consensus/test-vectors.md

   CBOR encoding is a binary encoding it also needs to be Base64-encoded) signed transaction. **This is what is actually broadcast to the network.**

-* `valid` is a boolean flag indicating indicating whether the given test vector represents a valid transaction, including:
+* `valid` is a boolean flag indicating whether the given test vector represents a valid transaction, including:

   * transaction having a valid signature,
   * transaction being correctly serialized,